THE TRAINING OF PI HELPERS, ASSISTANTS & TRAINERS (2017)

 - a rapport with the individual student and the group which reveals a sense of their needs and level of development,

-- the capacity to use his or her body and emotions in an effective teaching style,
+- the capacity to use their body and emotions in an effective teaching style,

 - knowledge of when to lead and when to follow the group training process,